814: A consultation, a case and a competition

 Also, the judge did not agree that if the tunnel had been included, the outcome of the consultation would necessarily have been the same.

-It was a good week for Highways England.
+It was a good week for National Highways.
 Two judicial reviews against the preferred route announcement for the A27 Arundel project were withdrawn before reaching the court after a further consultation exercise was announced.